Back

 Details:

 The equation of the line is written in the slope-intercept form, which is: \(y = {\color{Red}m}x + b\), where \({\color{Red}m}\) represents the \({\color{Red}slope}\) and b represents the y-intercept.
-In our equation, \(y = {\color{Red}6}x + 2\), we see that the slope of the line is \({\color{Red}6}\).
+In this equation, \(y = {\color{Red}6}x + 2\), you see that the slope of the line is \({\color{Red}6}\).

 )